Maxis: Spore and SimCity reboot (2006–2014)

-Studio closures and layoffs (2014-2019)
+Studio closures and layoffs (2014–2019)

 In the wake of the SimCity launch, Maxis went through a series of layoffs and studio closures, which continued throughout the late 2010s.
-This began with the 2014 restructure of EA Salt Lake- dissolving the Maxis group that had been headquartered there.
+This began with the 2014 restructure of EA Salt Lake, dissolving the Maxis group that had been headquartered there.
 A number of Maxis devs were migrated to the Redwood Shores studio.
-Maxis' principle studio in Emeryville was closed in 2015, leaving only the smaller Redwood Shores team and a newly opened mobile developer in Helsinki under the Maxis name.
+Maxis' principal studio in Emeryville was closed in 2015, leaving only the smaller Redwood Shores team and a newly opened mobile developer in Helsinki under the Maxis name.

 In September 2015, EA announced that the consolidated Maxis team would work alongside the EA Mobile division under Samantha Ryan.
-However, EA indicated that the "collaboration" would still see most of Maxis' future products available for personal computers.
+EA indicated that the "collaboration" would still see most of Maxis' future products available for personal computers.
 The group was then reorganised under EA Worldwide Studios in 2016, with the rest of Salt Lake shut down in 2017.
 Redwood Shores faced further layoffs in 2018, which included 15-20 Maxis staff.
 Development of The Sims Mobile was relocated away from the remaining Maxis developers in 2019, with Firemonkeys taking over.
-This left continued support for the Sims 4 as the sole Maxis-fronted project at EA.
+This left continued support for The Sims 4 as the sole Maxis-fronted project at EA.

 The closure of Emeryville in particular—as Maxis' long-lived core location—was described by commentators as the end of Maxis as it had been known in the past, with only the brand name persisting.

-New studios under the Maxis brand (2019-present)
+New studios under the Maxis brand (2019–present)

 EA announced two new studios that would bear the Maxis name over the following years – Maxis Texas in 2019 and Maxis Europe in 2021.
 The announcements only came in the form of job postings on the EA careers website.
 The Texas team was set up at the existing EA offices in Austin to work on a new IP, while the Europe studio was created specifically to support The Sims 4.
 Unlike the Texas office, Maxis Europe is a "distributed development team", composed of staff working remotely.

 The move came amid a number of job postings at the Redwood Shores studio for a new The Sims title, as well as EA CEO Andrew Wilson hinting at an online multiplayer-focused iteration of the franchise.
-However, in 2021, EA reaffirmed their commitment to long term support for The Sims 4, for "ten years, fifteen years, or more", citing a "shift across the entire games industry to support and nurture our communities long-term".
+In 2021, EA reaffirmed their commitment to long-term support for The Sims 4, citing a "shift across the entire games industry to support and nurture our communities long-term".